AI Regulation

 Significance in Today's Landscape

-The legislative procedure is expected to conclude by the end of 2023, with a grace period of 2 to possibly 3 years before enforcement begins.
-During this grace period, the European Commission aims to foster early implementation through industry collaboration.
-Some provisions of the AI Act, particularly concerning high-risk systems, have been agreed upon, but many crucial elements like definitions remain unsettled.
+During the current grace period before enforcement begins in 2026, the European Commission aims to foster early implementation through industry collaboration Some provisions of the AI Act, particularly concerning high-risk systems, have been agreed upon, but many crucial elements like definitions remain unsettled.
 The act primarily aims at consumer protection rather than product safety legislation.
 There is a notable divergence between the EU and US approaches to AI regulation, and the EU AI Act heavily relies on standards and implementing acts for classification, requirements implementation, and assessments of AI systems.

 All You Need to Know: EU AI Act